 McCarty received a pension in 1784 due to a bad leg (perhaps this was the reason he was not on the Yorktown campaign); he also received 1 pound 12 shillings in prize money as his share of the goods seized at Charleston.
 Rather than subsist strictly on his pension, however, he enlisted again in the 77th Regiment of Foot, taking his final discharge and rejoining the pension rolls in 1788.

 When I first found McCarty's name on a list of pensioners, his occupation caught my eye: he was a printer - or was he a painter?
 The faint image on the microfilm made it difficult to read the cursive writing, and the writing style left only a slight difference between the two possible words.
 I hoped he was a printer, and that he assisted John Howe in creating the newspapers that have provided me much rich detail on the activities and culture of the Rhode Island garrison.

 The original manuscript of the pension list would probably be clear enough to discern McCarty's trade with certainty.
 As it happened, though, I did not need to look at it.
 Another collection of documents also includes McCarty's name and trade, and on this one the writing is clear.
 He was a painter.
-Also, a close examination of his career shows that he did not arrive in Rhode Island until the middle of 1777.
+Also, a close examination of his career shows that he did not arrive in Rhode Island until December of 1777.
 His trade may have occasionally been useful for the army, but he certainly was not the man who started the presses for the British garrison in Rhode Island.